austanss/TitaniteProject/README.md

  - The **front-end**
    - Basic console app
    - Parses a basic configuration
+   - Loads the program, reads manifest
+ - The **toolchain** -*NEW!*
+   - Parses assembly source code
+   - Supports multiple source files
-   - Parses a basic manifest
+   - Generates a nonstandard binary
-   - Loads the program
+   - Integrates the manifest
+   - Self-contained assembly

-As of P2, thanks to .NET portability, the entire repository can be built and ran on any platform implementing the .NET 6 runtime.
+As of P3, thanks to .NET portability, the entire repository can be built and ran on any platform implementing the .NET 6 runtime.